Is this Program Right for You?

 (FREN-224-001S - 1 credit)

-This optional, one-credit hour course is offered in two sections.
-The first is for students who have taken French in the past and who wish to improve their oral and aural conversation skills for everyday life.
-The second is for students with little or no background in French or Flemish who wish to learn the basics of communicating in the language.
+This optional, one-credit hour course is offered to students who have taken French in the past and who wish to improve their oral and aural conversation skills for everyday life, or for students with little or no background in French who wish to learn the basics of communicating in the language.

 The AU Brussels Internship is a critical component of the Brussels program that allows you to use what you learn in the classroom in your internship.
 Students intern two days a week, most weeks.
 The Brussels Internship Coordinator works with students to place them in a challenging internship in organizations and corporations whose daily activities bring them into contact with the EU or NATO.

 AU Brussels Internship Learning Contract